 Easy Ways to Detect Air Leaks

 A large number of leaks are from drafts entering through your windows or doors.
 These air leaks are generally easy to identify, but air leakage can also be found in less obvious spaces in your home.
-Use the suggestions below to do your own energy assessment.
+Review the suggestions below to do your own energy assessment.

 Inside your home